© 2022 Heritage Community of Kalamazoo All Rights Reserved.

 In order to help you make informed decisions about your future, Heritage Community of Kalamazoo has developed the following list of Frequently Asked Questions.
-If you have specific questions about our locations, including Revel Creek, Wyndham, and Wyndham West, we encourage you to reach out to us via our contact page.
+If you have specific questions about our locations, including Meilland Square, Revel Creek, and The Artisan (formerly Wyndham), we encourage you to reach out to us via our contact page.

 What is a Life Plan community?

 Life Plan Communities provide the answer for a growing number of older adults who are looking for the opportunity to enjoy a vibrant and enriching lifestyle with peace of mind for the future.

 Heritage Community of Kalamazoo offers beautifully designed residences for Independent Living and an on-site continuum of care including Assisted Living, Memory Care, Skilled Nursing and Rehabilitation.
 Should the need for these services arise, care is provided at significantly discounted rates when compared to fees incurred by the general public for these services.

 How does a Life Plan community differ from an ownership community?

 The primary difference between ownership communities and a Life Plan Community is that ownership communities typically do not include coverage for Assisted Living, Skilled Nursing Care or other healthcare services.
 In addition, ownership communities may not have a continuum of care conveniently available on the same campus as does a Life Plan Community.
 Residents (owners) of those communities are also responsible for the resale of their home and for payment of a monthly fee until their home is resold (even after they have moved out).

 How does a Life Plan community differ from a rental community?

 Like ownership communities, rental communities typically do not include Assisted Living or Skilled Nursing care services or facilities.
 If a resident develops the need for these services, the cost and management of care is fully the resident’s responsibility.
 Also, since these additional services are not available on-site, residents requiring care may need to move away from the community at their greatest time of need.